-Click here for more information about applying.
+Click here for more information about applying and answers to frequently asked questions.

 Sometimes the best learning comes from the social skills gained by interacting with the people around you.
 Longer school days mean more opportunities for culture and activities such as sports, reading, technology, or Spanish clubs and more.
 Students also earn trips to Washington DC, California, and colleges, to name a few.